jonas-elias/hyperf-oracle/README.md

 ## Configuration in Code

-In your configuration file, you can set up the database connection using the following format:
+In your `databases.php` configuration file, you can set up the database connection using the following format:

 ```php
 return [